adelenelai/myblog/_posts/2023-07-10-tp-parent-similarity.md

 However, I believe such data are scarce, and risk assessors tend to have to resort to modelling MECs using fate-transport models and PNECs using QSARs for now.

-On top of that, the elephant in the room of course remains - how many of Löffler's 56 TPs would be classified as similar/dissimilar to their respective parents using a different similarity metric (like ECFP4)?
+On top of that, the elephant in the room of course remains - how many of Löffler's 56 TPs would be classified as similar/dissimilar to their respective parents using a different fingerprint/similarity metric (like ECFP4-Tanimoto)?
 This was not in scope of the current post, but stay tuned for a possible next post on this.

-Happy to discuss this further - why don't you leave a comment? :)
+Happy to discuss this further!

 ### Further reading